HOW TO: NAIL YOUR IN-FLIGHT SKINCARE ROUTINE

 The quickest, easiest route (and perfect for any mid-flight cleanses you might want to do) is a micellar water.
 A sink-free way to cleanse, it means you can apply at your seat with just a cotton pad.
 Containing micelles - molecules that act like magnets for oil and impurities - micellar waters work to gently cleanse without stripping the skin’s natural oils or leaving a residue.

 For a deeper cleanse, Eve Lom’s Cleansing Oil Capsules are perfect for travels.
 Each capsule contains just the right amount for a cleanse, while it’s formulated to leave skin hydrated for up to 12 hours after use.
-Eyes and lips need some extra assistance?
-Shiseido’s Instant Eye and Lip Makeup Remover instantly dissolves even waterproof formulas without any unnecessary pulling or scrubbing.

 And after you land?
 It’s time for another cleanse to remove any dirt that’s settled on the skin during the flight – unavoidable thanks to the recirculated air.